syncfusion/blazor-docs/src/charts/sparkline/events.md

 ## Loaded

-Triggers after the Sparkline component has been loaded.
+The `Loaded` event triggers after the Sparkline component has been loaded.

 ```csharp
 @using Syncfusion.Blazor.Charts